Raphael-Crv/VNL2023/README.md

 "# VNL 2023 Dashboard"
-"quarto preview Dashboard.qmd" In the terminal pointing to the file
+"quarto preview Dashboard.qmd" In the terminal pointing to the file with quarto installed and working on yout local.